michellieo/eJPT/Footprinting-Scanning.md

 - Flag 3: Anonymous access sometimes leads to forgotten treasures.
 Connect and explore the directory; you might stumble upon something valuable.
-  Check again the nmap output, you'll see that the ftp service is open and can be accessed anonymously
+  Check again the nmap output, you'll see that the ftp service is open and can be accessed anonymously.
+Due to "Anonymous FTP login allowed"

   ```
   PORT     STATE SERVICE  VERSION